- Quanah COC

 In Childress, turn south on US 83.
 Follow US 83 23.4 miles to FM 3256, turn right and go 2.6 miles.
 Register at the office on the left.
 Access is restricted to 4-wheel-drive vehicles after heavy rains.
 Signs are posted on roads where 4-wheel-drive vehicles are required.

 Encompassing 28,183 acres, the Matador offers a variety of habitats including mesquite uplands, shinnery oak rangelands, gravelly hills with redberry juniper and mesquite and bottomlands.
-Wildlife species occurring on the area include Western Diamondback Rattlesnake, Western Massasauga Rattlesnake, Texas Horned Lizard, Ornate Box Turtle, Mule and White-tailed Deer, coyotes, bobcats and wild hogs.
-Less common species sighted on the area include javelina.
+Wildlife species occurring in the area include Western Diamondback Rattlesnake, Western Massasauga Rattlesnake, Texas Horned Lizard, Ornate Box Turtle, Mule and White-tailed Deer, coyotes, bobcats and wild hogs.
+Less common species sighted in the area include javelina.
 Best locations for birdwatchers include the South Pease (Tongue) River, Middle Pease River, Cow Hollow Creek and O.X.
 Creek.
-Common birds include Northern Cardinal, Mississippi Kite, Bobwhite Quail, Rio Grande Turkey, Northern Mockingbird, Scissor-tailed Flycatcher, Bullock's Oriole, Lark Sparrow, Painted Bunting, Black-crested Titmouse, Roadrunner and Mourning Dove.
+Common birds include Northern Cardinal, Mississippi Kite, Bobwhite Quail, Rio Grande Turkey, Northern Mockingbird, Scissor-tailed Flycatcher, Bullock’s Oriole, Lark Sparrow, Painted Bunting, Black-crested Titmouse, roadrunner and Mourning Dove.
 Less common birds include Vermilion Flycatcher, Pyrrhuloxia and Blue Grosbeak.
-Contact area personnel for a copy of the WMA's bird list.
+Contact area personnel for a copy of the WMA’s bird list.

 Copper Breaks State Park

 In Paducah turn left on TX 70 to Crowell, 36.3 miles.
 Turn north/left on TX 6 for 8.9 miles and enter the state park on your left.